kmatyaszek/kmatyaszek.github.io/_posts/2019-01-21-jsonnet-ignoring-properties-during-serialization.md

 }
 ~~~

-If you want to have more control over what is serialized you can change the default behavior of Json.NET by specifying JsonObject attribute with property MemberSerialization set to OptIn.
-In this situation, only members marked with JsonProperty attribute or DataMember attribute will be serialized.
-If you set MemberSerialization to OptIn and you don't specify any member to serialize (attributes JsonProperty or DataMember) you will receive empty JSON object - {}.
+If you want to have more control over what is serialized you can change the default behavior of Json.NET by specifying `JsonObject` attribute with property `MemberSerialization` set to `OptIn`.
+In this situation, only members marked with `JsonProperty` attribute or `DataMember` attribute will be serialized.
+If you set `MemberSerialization` to `OptIn` and you don't specify any member to serialize (attributes `JsonProperty` or `DataMember`) you will receive empty JSON object - `{}`.
-The result of the following code is exactly the same as in the first example with ignoring SSN property and leaving the default value of the MemberSerialization property set to OptOut.
+The result of the following code is exactly the same as in the first example with ignoring `SSN` property and leaving the default value of the `MemberSerialization` property set to `OptOut`.

 ~~~ csharp
 [JsonObject(MemberSerialization.OptIn)]